sc010575/SCAudioStream/README.md

 SCAudioStream is an audio player written in Swift 5 , making it simpler to work with simple audio playback from streams and files.
 Currently supported only a single audio file at a time.

-## Example
+## Example (AudioStream)

-To see the audio player in action, run the example project!
+To see the audio player in action, run the example project - AudioStream!
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
 iOS 12.0+

-## Installation

 ## Usage